About UNDP in Moldova

 What are our results?

 UNDP has made a vital contribution to reducing poverty and improving service quality, particularly for deprived regions and vulnerable people in Moldova.
-It has also been a partner of choice in Moldova’s rapid advancements towards integration into the EU, and a key supporter of the country’s heightened discussion of human rights and gender equality.
+It has also been a partner of choice in Moldova’s rapid advancements towards integration into the European Union (EU), as well as being a key supporter of the country’s increased discussion of human rights and gender equality.

 Who are the decision makers?